DavidHughes/wrathofanima/README.md

 Content & code is copyrighted to David Hughes.

-Running locally should be done with "jekyll serve -w --baseurl ''"
+Running locally should be done with "jekyll serve -w".

 #Notes:
 Missing links/images in _data/games.yml: